 Finally, submission can also be a tool of control.

-Pleading, begging, guilt tripping, pouting, crying… these can all be submissive expressions which can work wonders to make people act the way we want.
+Pleading, begging, guilt tripping, pouting, crying… these are all be submissive expressions which can work wonders to make people act the way we want.

 Get Rid of Submission

 As a rule of thumb, you want to avoid sending too many submission signals unless you are doing it on purpose and for a specific purpose.

 A life too skewed on the submissive end of the spectrum is not optimal for your health, both mental and physical.